influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/subqueries.md

 SELECT_clause FROM ( SELECT_statement ) [...]
 ```

-InfluxDB performs the subquery first and the main query second.
+InfluxDB **performs the subquery first** and the main query second.

 The main query surrounds the subquery and requires at least the [`SELECT` clause](/influxdb//v2.4/query-data/influxql/explore-data/select/) and the [`FROM` clause](/influxdb/v2.4/query-data/influxql/explore-data/select/#from-clause).
-The main query supports all clauses listed in this document.
+The main query supports all clauses listed in InfluxQL 2.x documentation.

 The subquery appears in the main query's `FROM` clause, and it requires surrounding parentheses.
-The subquery supports all clauses listed in this document.
+The subquery also supports all clauses listed in InfluxQL 2.x documentation.

 InfluxQL supports multiple nested subqueries per main query.
 Sample syntax for multiple subqueries: